 When designing the page, you need to think about the things that you may not normally think about however.
 Take for example people who may be colorblind.
 Should you have a red “error” message or show something in red that indicates a required field not being filled out properly to a person who can’t see red, you might have a problem or a future complaint on your hands.
 You need to think ahead about the possible hurdles you may come across during the time of design.
 Instead of just leaving it up to the color to show some time of necessary field not being filled out, add and exclamation point point or an “X” next to the field.
 These are images people can easily associate with.

-When you choose to get started on the webpage design for your company, not only should you think about the color of the layout, but also the layout itself.
+When you choose to get started on the webpage design for your company, not only should you think about the color of the layout, but also the layout itself and the vps hosting service that you’re gonna use.
 Everything should have a very clear and clean navigational interface.
 Links to different webpages need to be highlighted properly and lead to the correct destinations.
 The use of pictures, placement, and different fonts can play a big part as well.
 Depending on what type of product you are trying to sell, or what your company is about, you are definitely going to want to have a webpage that best suits the attitude and goals of the company.
 Example: Apple’s products are very sleek and very clean, and usually pretty easy to navigate through.
 If you go to www.apple.com right now, you’ll see a webpage design that is a direct reflection of the products they sell; sleek and simple.